bm2-lab/PrimeNet/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Contact
-For questions or collaborations, please contact [your email] or open an issue on GitHub.
+For questions or collaborations, please contact 2251917@tongji.edu.cn or open an issue on GitHub.